Komal882/Mobile-App-Development-Lab/Experiment-05/README.md

 ### MainActivity

-`MainActivity` handles the main application screen and the notification functionality.
+`MainActivity` handles the main application interface and notification functionality.

+It creates the notification channel and triggers the notification when the user performs the notification action.

 ### NotificationChannel

-`NotificationChannel` is used to create and manage a notification channel for Android devices running Android 8.0 (API level 26) and above.
+`NotificationChannel` is used to create and manage a notification channel for Android 8.0 (API level 26) and above.

 ### NotificationManager

-`NotificationManager` is responsible for issuing and displaying the notification on the Android device.
+`NotificationManager` is used to issue and display notifications on the Android device.

 ## Notification Permission

-For Android 13 (API level 33) and above, notification permission is required:
+For Android 13 (API level 33) and above, notification permission is required.

 ```xml
 <uses-permission android:name="android.permission.POST_NOTIFICATIONS" />